bufbuild/protobuf-es/docs/faq.md

 In short, a Protobuf message is not the same as a JSON object.
 So, it is not feasible to generate code for the JSON structure.
-The Protobuf-ES type `JsonValue` is the best we can do to represent these structures.
+The Protobuf-ES type `JsonValue` is the best we can do to represent a generic type for these structures.

 ### How does this compare to protoc's JavaScript generator?